MooniniteModz/NVim-Config/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠉⠛⠿⢿⣿⣿⣿⣿⣿⣿⡿⠿⠛⠉⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

-**Alright chat, listen up...**
+**No React Andy's here...**

 This isn't your typical 847-plugin Neovim config that takes longer to boot than Windows Vista.
-This is a **LEAN, MEAN, CODING MACHINE** that actually helps you code instead of spending 3 hours configuring your status line to show the phases of the moon.
+This is a **LEAN, MEAN, CODING VIM CONFIG ** that actually helps you code instead of spending 3 hours configuring your status line to show the phases of the moon.

 ---

-## 🔥 Why This Config Doesn't Suck
+## Why This Config Doesn't Suck

 ### It's Actually Fast
 - ⚡ **Lazy loading** - Plugins load when you need them, not when your cat walks across the keyboard